mazlin5/Nodejs/README.md

 Goals

-The goal of this repository is to provide a collection of script to get you started designing and implementing scalable and efficient systems using Node.js.
+The goal of this repository is to provide a collection of scripts to get you started designing and implementing scalable and efficient systems using Node.js.
 The resources cover a range of topics, including:

 - caching